Fasting is simple. Don’t eat. Then eat.

-I tested the most popular free fasting apps.
+I tested the most popular free fasting apps in 2026 to find the ones that won’t drain your wallet or patience.
 Here’s what’s actually worth downloading.

 Quick Comparison